Quantum analysis of the recent cosmological bounce in the comoving Hubble length: Introduction

 The plan of this paper is as follows.
 In Section~\ref{classical} we set up the classical theory highlighting the connection rather than the metric, with a view to quantization in the connection representation (Section~\ref{quantumMSS}).
-We stress the large number of decision forks in the connection representation (thus, leading to non-equivalent theories with respect to quantizations based upon the metric).
-Notably, beside factor ordering issues, we have ambiguities in the {\it order} of the quantum equation.
-Thus we find two distinct theories for our toy model: one first, another second order.
+We stress the large number of decision forks in the connection representation (thus leading to non-equivalent theories with respect to quantizations based upon the metric).
+Notably, beside factor-ordering issues, we have ambiguities in the {\it order} of the quantum equation.
+Thus, we find two distinct theories for our toy model: one first order, and one second order.

-We seek solutions to the second order theory in Sec.~\ref{2ndordertheory}, but encounter a number of mathematical problems that hinder progress.
-In contrast, we produce explicit solutions to the first order theory in Section~\ref{firstordersln}, albeit at the cost of several approximations that may erase or soften important quantum behavior.
+We seek solutions to the second-order theory in Sec.~\ref{2ndordertheory}, but encounter a number of mathematical problems that hinder progress.
+In contrast, we produce explicit solutions to the first-order theory in Section~\ref{firstordersln}, albeit at the cost of several approximations that may erase or soften important quantum behavior.
 Gaussian wave packets are found, and the motion of their peaks reproduces the semiclassical limit.
 At the bounce they do exhibit ``ringing'' in $|\psi|^2$, as in all other quantum mechanical reflections.
 However, with at least one definition of inner product and unitarity, within the semiclassical approximation this ``ringing'' disappears from the probability, as shown in Section~\ref{inner}.
 Nonetheless in Section~\ref{phenom} we find hints of interesting phenomenology: even within the semiclassical approximation, for a period around the bounce, the Universe is ruled by a double peaked distribution biased towards the value of $b$ at the bounce.
 This could be observable.

-Whether the features found/erased in Sections~\ref{firstordersln}, \ref{inner} and \ref{phenom} vanish or become more pronounced in a realistic model with fewer approximations is left to future work (e.g.,~\cite{brunobounce}), as we discuss in a concluding Section.
+Whether the features found/erased in Sections~\ref{firstordersln}--\ref{phenom} vanish or become more pronounced in a realistic model with fewer approximations is left to future work (e.g.,~\cite{brunobounce}), as we discuss in a concluding Section.